By Alex Podlogar

 Usually when a golfer shows up and asks the starter, “What’s the course record?” it’s meant to be a joke.

 Matt Oshrine was serious.

-The 2017 Duke graduate has spent the last few months living in Pinehurst as he’s prepared for Stage 1 of the Web.com Tour Qualifying School (see his progress here).
+The 2017 Duke graduate has spent the last few months living in Pinehurst as he’s prepared for Stage 1 of the Web.com Tour Qualifying School (UPDATE – Matt qualified for the final stage on Friday with the help of a third-round 61).
 In those months, though, he’d been driving by and watching as Pinehurst’s new short course, The Cradle, took shape.
 Eight days after it opened on Sept.
 30, Oshrine got his chance to play it.